wrstudios/odata/README.md

   service = OData4::Service.new(conn, name: 'ODataDemo')
 ```

+**NOTE**: if you use this method, any options set via the `:connection` options key will be ignored.

 ##### Passing a block to the constructor

 Alternatively, the connection object is also `yield`ed by the constructor, so you may customize it by passing a block argument.